-The REB will be supported by four full-time REB staff: Two Research Ethicists, one Ethics Coordinator and an Administrative Coordinator.
+The REB will be supported by four full-time REB staff: an Administrative Coordinator, a Research Ethics Coordinator, a Research Ethicist and a Manager.
 Their duties will be to support the Chair and the work of the REB.
-In addition, the REB staff will advise clinicians on their applications for ethical review, and assist the review process.
-The REB staff will be responsible to the Chair and will liaise routinely with the Mount Sinai Hospital Coordinator of Clinical Research.
+In addition, the REB staff will advise clinicians on their applications for ethical review, and be part of the review process.
+The REB staff will be responsible to the Chair and will liaise routinely with other research administrative bodies such as the Office of Technology Transfer and Industrial Liaison, Privacy Officer and Legal Counsel.